chiamil/ac_internal/README.md

 ## how to use

 1.  start assault cube.
-2.  [e.g., "inject the .dll with your favorite injector."]
+2.  inject the .dll with your favorite injector.
-3.  [e.g., "press 'del' to open."]
+3.  press 'del' to open.